 Skoda Scala interior

 The Skoda Scala is a huge step-up inside versus its predecessor, the Rapid, while its infotainment systems are all easy to use, even if it’s all a little bland.

 The Skoda Scala is sensible rather than stylish inside, albeit with enough quality and solidity to rival a Skoda Octavia – which actually sits above it in terms of size and price in Skoda’s range.

 There are soft-touch plastics on the Scala’s dashboard and doors, piano black and chrome accents and switches that feel substantial to use.
-It’s not quite VW Golf-good, but it easily rivals a Focus or Ceed.
+It’s not quite VW Golf-good, but it easily rivals a Ford Focus or Kia Ceed.